DanielTakeshi/IL_ROS_HSR/README.md

         but again, this requires the data collection script to be run for the AR maker/11 frame to appear.

-    - Turn off the joystick script.

-3. Other reminders:

-    - Make sure the robot is charged, but that the charging tube is disconnected.
-Otherwise, the robot will behave jerkily while trying to "avoid" it.
+    - The easiest way to do the last step above is by running `python main/collect_data_bed.py` --- which we have to do anyway for the data collection --- and adjusting at the beginning.

 ## Data Collection

-1. Run `python main/collect_data_bed.py`.
+1. As mentioned above, run `python main/collect_data_bed.py`.
 Make sure there are no error messages.

     - If there are no topics found initially, that likely means the AR marker is not visible.
 Please check rviz.